Dentons Critical Thinking Test

 Different types of critical thinking tests

 Most questions in most critical thinking tests follow a standard format displaying written information, the question and answer options on screen.
 These can be arranged differently, but each test will stick to the same layout throughout.
 The written information will usually be a single sentence, or a longer passage of text consisting of a few sentences.
 The question text may contain extra information which adds to the written information that's given.
 This might also be necessary to answer the question correctly.
 Lastly, the answer options are almost always multiple choice.
 Multiple choice answers can vary, however.
 You may have 2, 4, or 5 options to pick from.
-The more answer options to pick from, the slimmer the chances are that you can obtain the correct answer by guessing and the more that you hoave to eliminate as being the correct answer.
+The more answer options to pick from, the slimmer the chances are that you can obtain the correct answer by guessing and the more that you have to eliminate as being the correct answer.

 Some publishers will have less subtle variations in their test from what's described here.
-Capp for example, will ask you more than one question at a time.
+Cappfinity for example, will ask you more than one question at a time.
 Test Partnership's tests will use logical syllogisms.
 Test types by different publishers are explained here in more detail.

 Are these tests suitable for Dentons?